polomarcus/tp/data-engineering/tp-functional-programming-scala/README.md

 * Install a Scala compatible IDE : Visual Studio with a Scala Plugin or Idea: https://www.jetbrains.com/idea/
 * Scala https://docs.scala-lang.org/getting-started/index.html
 * Another link if the first one does not work : https://www.scala-sbt.org/download.html
+* Help your colleagues to install their environment, the best way to learn.

 #### Could you install SBT on your machine ?
 If yes
 ```bash